United States Postal Service

 Problem

-The legacy interaction required users to make entry at the top of the page, then make a selection further down the page.
-During testing we saw users struggle to scroll up and down continuously to add doctors and facilities to their search.
+The legacy interaction required users to enter information at the top of the page, then make a selection further down.
+During testing, we observed users struggling to scroll up and down repeatedly to add doctors and facilities to their search.

 - USPS Retiree